 You will be prescribed levodopa, dopamine agonist or a MOA-B inhibitor.
 Which medication you take depends on how much your symptoms affect you and other factors such as, your age and your lifestyle.
 Most people find they tolerate their treatment well and will return to clinic after six to eight weeks to review their response.
 This is when your specialist or Parkinson’s nurse will increase or decrease the doses, the frequency, or add new drugs until your symptoms are as controlled as possible.

 Before leaving the clinic you should get the contact details of your Parkinson’s nurse or the number of the clinic in case you have any problems with side effects.

 Medication is specific to you

-Every person with Parkinson's has a different experience of the condition.
-Your GP, specialist or Parkinson's nurse will aim to find the treatment that is best for you as an individual.
+Every person with Parkinson’s has a different experience of the condition so your specialist, Parkinson’s nurse or pharmacist will work with you to find the best combination of treatment that is best for you as an individual.

 Side effects of Parkinson's drugs